d3lta-v/SSTuino/docs/lessonplans/lesson1.md

       - For all devices, you can download either the installer or the zip file.
 I personally prefer the zip file (as it can be done as a non-admin install, and it is convinent.)
 However, it is your personal preference for the installation method.
       - Alternatively, for Windows 8.1 and 10, you can go to the Microsoft Store and download it.

+The list

+- item 1
+- item 2

 ### Installation for MacOS
 After download of the zip file from the Arduino website, simply copy the .app file into your *Applications* folder.